 Energy vampires are products in your home that suck energy while not providing any useful function!
 This energy is sometimes called "standby power."
 While standby power sometimes provides useful functions such as remote control, clock displays, and timers, in other cases it is simply wasted power as a result of leaving an electronic device or power adapter plugged in.
-The average U.S. household spends $100 per year to power devices while they are off (or in standby mode).

 To slay the energy vampires in your house:

 · Enable the ENERGY STAR power management settings on your computer and monitor, so they go into power save mode when not in use.

 · Use a power strip as a central "turn off" point when you are done using equipment, which completely disconnects the power supply.
 You can use one for your computer and all peripheral equipment, and another for your home electronics (TV, DVD, audio equipment, game consoles).
 Keep in mind though that if you've set a timer to wake up a product, such as programming a Digital Video Recorder (DVR) to record a program, then the product must remain plugged in (and able to draw standby power) to function as intended.

 · Unplug your chargers: cell phone chargers, camera chargers, battery chargers or power adapters, etc. These are drawing some amount of energy even when not in use (and even when not connected to an end-use product).